Battle of Vienna

-The forces of the Ottoman Empire and its vassal states were commanded by Grand Vizier Merzifonlu Kara Mustafa Pasha.
-The Ottoman army numbered approximately 90,000 to 300,000 men (according to documents on the order of battle found in Kara Mustafa's tent, initial strength at the start of the campaign was 170,000 men).
+The Ottoman army numbered approximately 90,000 to 300,000 men, and according to the documents on the order of battle found in Kara Mustafa's tent, initial strength at the start of the campaign was 170,000 men.
 They began the siege on 14 July 1683.
-Ottoman forces consisted, among other units, of 60 ortas of Janissaries (1,000 men paper-strength) with an observation army of some 70,000 men watching the countryside.
-The decisive battle took place on 12 September, after the arrival of the united relief army.
+The battle is noted for including the largest known cavalry charge in history.